Improving Qubit Routing by Using Entanglement Mediated Remote Gates: Discussion

 Many of the intricacies of building an optimizing compiler from scratch were circumvented by using an existing compiler.
 Since the performance of the model was measured in terms of the resulting standard CX gate counts and depths of the compiled circuits, it was crucial that the compiler account for the increased cost of using a remote gate.
 This was achieved through the fidelity weighted routing feature of \texttt{staq}.
 Choosing the correct weights for the augmented coupling graph ensured that the trade-off between the increased cost of using a remote gate and the advantage of being able to perform the gate on distant qubits was properly balanced.

 While the introduction of the augmented edges in the coupling graph proved to be a useful way to account for the possibility of performing a remote gate, certain augmented edges use the same EPR pairs.
 These pairs can only be used for one remote gate at a time, however the compiler may have inserted standard CX gates in parallel across augmented edges that use the same EPR pair.
 With our implementation, these CX gates would have been performed in series.
 This may have lead to larger depths than anticipated by the compiler, however this did not appear to affect the results.
-As shown in Table \ref{tab:final_data}, the compiler's use of the remote CX gates was relatively conservative, and it is unlikely that it often tried to perform multiple remote gates simultaneously.
+On average, $6\%$ of the CX operations in the compiled circuits were remote, and it is unlikely that it often tried to perform multiple remote gates simultaneously.
 Nonetheless, the method we described here provides a tool to further investigate the advantages and trade-offs of using EPR mediated operations for qubit routing.